yutsuc/python-yelp-api/README.md

 # Yelp API Project

-This app allows you to get top 10 cafes by input location and displays various plots.
+This app allows you to get top 10 cafes by input location

 ## TL;DR